JasperHG90/sleepsimR-documentation/README.md

 ##### 3.2.1 Setting up the simulation API

 To run the simulations, I use the [LISA](https://userinfo.surfsara.nl/systems/lisa) high-performance computing (HPC) environment provided by SURF.
-The table in section 3 lists all of the versions of the API that I use to obtain my results.
+The table in table 1 lists all of the versions of the API that I use to obtain my results.
 The process of setting up these scenarios is identical for each version, and hence I only show the required steps for a single version.

 First, you need to set up a virtual machine on Google Cloud (or a cloud service provider of your choice).
 This virtual machine can be quite small; 2 vCPUs and 4GB of RAM should suffice.
 Make sure to use Ubuntu 18.04 as your operating system and assign an SSD hard drive of at least 30GB.
 Next, ensure that the virtual machine is publically reachable on port 80.
 This allows the API to communicate with each of the simulation iteration containers.